 An optometrist who visits schools to teach children about eye health is encouraging other practitioners to get involved in the child-led campaign that aims to educate the public about the importance of regular sight testing.

-The hour-long workshops are aimed at children aged 8–12 and include games, videos and role play.
+The hour-long workshops are aimed at children aged eight to 12 years and include games, videos and role play.
 They encourage children to act as champions and spread the word about the importance of eye health with everyone, young and old.

 Newly-qualified optometrist, Hanifa Begum, volunteers for Eye Heroes in Birmingham.

 She explained that “children are uniquely placed and can help spread the eye health message to family and friends when they leave the classroom, as well as express interest and encourage their parents to take them for a sight test.”